Victor Harbor, South Australia: Surfing

-During the months of June to September, whale spotting is a popular attraction.
-Southern right whales come to the nearby waters to calve and to mate.
-The South Australian Whale Centre located at Victor Harbor provides hands-on interactive activities and presentations as well as information and whale watching tips.
-Greenhills Adventure Park offered activities including: waterslides, canoes, rock wall climbing, archery, mini golf, and go-karting, however this attraction has since closed down.
-Victor Harbor is the centre of the surf zone known as the "South Coast" to Adelaide and local surfers.
-Popular surf beaches in the area include Parsons, Waitpinga, Middleton and Goolwa.
+Victor Harbor is the centre of the surf zone stretching for around 50 km from west of Victor Harbor along to Goolwa, known as the "South Coast" to Adelaide and local surfers.
+Popular surf beaches in the area include Parsons, Waitpinga, Middleton, and Goolwa.
 The Granite Island breakwater usually shields the town from waves.
-Victor Harbor also offers numerous fishing opportunities varying from offshore reefs for larger boat based anglers to excellent surf fishing on the beaches closer to the Murray Mouth.
+Victor Harbor offers numerous fishing opportunities, varying from offshore reefs for larger boat based anglers to excellent surf fishing on the beaches closer to the Murray Mouth.